Sunset Dinner Cruise & Luau Show

 For the evening’s main entertainment, the Star’s cast of performers will present “65 years of Aloha” which is a tribute to the sixty-five years that the dinner cruise has been in operation.
 This is an original luau show, complete with music, costumes, and choreography, all performed right in your dining cabin.

+Luau dancers pose is costumes with bright yellow feathers and large headdresses.
 Although there are no fire-knife dancers or imu demonstrations on the Star, this dinner cruise has a lot to offer that luaus just cannot provide.
 The views are spectacular and ever changing.
 The quality of service and food are top notch, yet the atmosphere remains casual, fun, and laid back.
 The entertainment is live, up close, and personal.
 And you just cannot beat the specialness of being on a boat, can you?
-Overall, a sunset cruise aboard the Star is just a terrific way to spend an evening.
+Overall, a sunset cruise aboard the Star is just a terrific way to spend an evening

 Menu